pritommajumder36-stack/pritommajumder36-stack.github.io/README.md

                 and love that feels safe and warm.
                 <br><br>
                 Thank you for being the best part of my life.
-                I’m lucky to love you.
+                I’m lucky to have you.
             </p>
         </div>